iamnosferatu/beekeeping-hub/scripts/DATABASE.md

 # Database Management Guide

-This guide explains how to manage the database for the BeeKeeper Blog application in development and production environments.
+This guide explains how to manage the database for the BeeKeeper's Blog application in development and production environments.

 ## Database Architecture